 Samyam Shrestha

 I am a Ph.D. candidate in the Department of Agricultural and Applied Economics at the University of Georgia.
-My research interests lie at the intersections of labor economics, agricultural economics, and economic development.
-Much of my current research focuses on the impacts of (im)migration shocks.
-I will be on the 2024-25 job market.
+I am an applied microeconomist specializing in agricultural and labor economics with a focus on U.S. agricultural labor, trade, firm dynamics, and immigration policy.
+I am on the 2024-25 job market.

 Working Papers